 Section 1.02 Length of Term and Commencement Date.
-The term of this Lease shall commence on the "Commencement Date") and shall extend until time 30 2016 (the "Term"), unless sooner terminated pursuant to the provisions of this Lease.
+The term of this Lease shall commence on the lease shall commen until time 30 2016 (the "Term"), unless sooner terminated pursuant to the provisions of this Lease.
 Upon expiration of the Term, or extended Term as set forth below, Tenant covenants that it will not seek payment or reimbursement from Landlord for any costs and expenses incurred, including but not limited to moving costs.
 Tenant's acknowledgment and covenant is a material inducement to Landlord entering into this Lease.